Things to do

 There is a range of holiday accommodation—private camping areas, hostels, resorts and holiday units—throughout the area adjacent to Daintree National Park.
-For more information see the tourism information links below.
+For more information see the tourism information links.

 This trail climbs from the coastal lowlands of Cape Tribulation, up the rainforest-clad ridge of Mount Sorrow to a lookout offering views of the beautiful Daintree coastline, Snapper Island and beyond.